PatchworkOS 19e446b

 Checks if a virtual memory region is within the allowed address range of the space.

-uint64_t space_mapping_start (space_t *space, space_mapping_t *mapping, void *virtAddr, void *physAddr, uint64_t length, pml_flags_t flags)
+uint64_t space_mapping_start (space_t *space, space_mapping_t *mapping, void *virtAddr, phys_addr_t physAddr, size_t length, size_t alignment, pml_flags_t flags)

 Prepare for changes to the address space mappings.

-pml_callback_id_t space_alloc_callback (space_t *space, uint64_t pageAmount, space_callback_func_t func, void *private)
+pml_callback_id_t space_alloc_callback (space_t *space, size_t pageAmount, space_callback_func_t func, void *data)

 Allocate a callback.